nakwafurkhan/-Ecommerce-Follow-Along/README.md

 * Created a reusable Card Component with props for product details.
 * Designed the Homepage layout using a grid or flexbox to display multiple product cards.

-### Milestone 9: Product Form Creation
+## Milestone 9: Product Input Form

-1. *Create Product Form:*
-   - Make a form for adding product details like name, description, price, and images.

-2. *Image Uploads:*
+*   **Product Details Form:** Developed a comprehensive form to collect all necessary product information.
-   - Allow users to upload multiple images for the product.
+*   **Multiple Image Upload:** Implemented functionality for uploading multiple images for each product.

-3. *Form Validation:*
-   - Check that the form fields are filled correctly (e.g., price is a number, name is not empty).

-### Milestone 10: Product Schema & Endpoint
+# Milestone 10: Product Schema & Endpoint

-1. *Product Schema:*
-   - Define product details (name, description, price, image URL) using Mongoose with validation.

-2. *Endpoint Creation:*
-   - Create a POST endpoint to save product data to MongoDB.
+Create a Mongoose product schema with validation and a POST endpoint to store product details in MongoDB.

-3. *Why Validation?*
-   - Ensures only valid data is saved, keeping the database accurate.
+**Goals:**

+* Product schema creation
-### Milestone 11 Endpoint for Product
+* Endpoint for product data (POST)

-1. *Overview*
+* Data validation

+## Milestone 11: Data Fetching and Display

+This milestone focuses on fetching product data from the backend and dynamically displaying it on the frontend using product cards.

+**Key Objectives:**

+* Implement a backend endpoint to retrieve all product data from MongoDB and send it to the frontend.
+* Create a frontend function to fetch the product data from the endpoint.
+* Dynamically render the retrieved product data using the existing product card component.

+## Milestone 12: My Products Page

+This milestone focuses on creating a "My Products" page that displays only the products added by the logged-in user (identified by their email).

+**Key Objectives:**

-    - This endpoint retrieves all products from the database.
+* Implement a backend endpoint that retrieves products from MongoDB, filtering by the user's email address.

-2. *Endpoint*
-    - `GET /products`

-3. *Description*
-    - This endpoint is used to fetch all products stored in the database.
-It performs an asynchronous operation to retrieve the data and sends the list of products as a response.
-If an error occurs during the fetching process, it logs the error and sends an internal server error message.

-4. *Response*
-    - **Success (200)**: Returns an array of product objects.
-    - **Error (500)**: Returns an error message indicating an internal server error.
+* Create a frontend function to fetch the filtered product data from the endpoint.
+* Dynamically render the retrieved product data on the "My Products" page using the existing product card component.